 I still giggle whenever I buy dried or canned garbanzo beans at the store.

-Are sensory bins worth it?
+Is an Easter sensory bin worth it?

 Sensory bins are worth their weight in gold.